-Figure 20.3: The temperatures of the magnets of the loudspeaker drivers in a loudspeaker as a result of playing pop music at full volume.
+Figure 20.3: The temperatures of the magnets of the drivers in the same loud-speaker as a result of playing pop music at full volume.
 The X-axis is the time in minutes.

 20.3 Loudspeaker response changes

 So, now the question is "what does this change in temperature do to the response of the loudspeaker driver?".